Loading…

 Marcin Boruk

 Marcin Boruk has been with Health Canada since 2005 and has worked in the areas review, legislation and business transformation.
-Currently he is a manager in the Information Sciences and Openness Division, Health Canada supporting the branch in projects related to data governance...
+Currently he is an acting Director in the Business Facilitation and Modernization Directorate, Health Canada supporting the branch in projects related to...
 Read More →

 David Isom